WP-API/node-wpapi/CONTRIBUTING.md

 It is not essential to maintain this naming structure in your own branches; the important thing is that pull requests *not* be submitted from your master branch.

+## Release "Props"

+Code is only a small part of the effort that goes into maintaining an open source project.
+We recognize both code _and_ non-code contributions with release "props," celebrating those who devote time and energy to the `wpapi` package.
+If you open an issue that highlights a bug, or contribute documentation and user guides, you will receive recognition for your support in the release notes where the associated code or documentation changes appear.
+Please participate constructively in [issue](https://github.com/wp-api/node-wpapi/issues) discussions, and thank you for your support!

 ## License

 All code contributed to this repository will be licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Code you contribute should be owned by you, and by submitting a pull request you assert that the Node WordPress REST API client team has the authority to license that code to other people.